hardiksharma02/AI_PROJECT/README.md

 # AI_PROJECT
-This is the AI Lab Project where we have made financial assistant .
+This is the AI Lab Project where we have made hand written digit classifier .